SimoneVizzuso/fantasy_npc_generator/README.md

 - Add PDF export functionality
 - Add card-like view for the generated NPCs
 - Add a field to add a custom description for the NPC
+- Generate the NPC's image with an image generator
+- Generate the NPC's voice with a voice generator
+- Integrate it into a Character Creator for D&D 5e

 ## Version Log
 <details>